Lived Experienced Speaker Page

 just made your second mistake!’

-‘Why do we create our own storms and complain when we get we'
+‘Why do we create our own storms and complain when we get wet'